zhihanyang2022/tmixfit/README.md

 Positive things:

+- It can learn the degree-of-freedom (DOF) parameter as well.
-- It runs very fast even when the dataset is very large (e.g., 100,000).
+- It runs fast even when the dataset is very large (e.g., 100,000), when DOF is fixed.
 - It checks whether log-likelihood increases at each iteration of EM.
 - It tests the vectorized version in PyTorch against the loop version in Numpy, which is slower but easier to debug.

 Limitations:

 - It uses naive initialization strategies for parameters; there must be smarter ones out there.
-- It does not support learning the degree-of-freedom parameter(s), but I plan to include it in the near future.
 - It has not been tested thoroughly on datasets with dimensions more than 2.
 - It does not have mechanisms for spotting / warning numerical instabilities (scikit-learn does have these mechanisms for GMMs, which is wonderful), which tend to happen when the dimension of data points is large relative to the number of data points.